Basque Country (autonomous community)

+The Basque Country or Basque Autonomous Community (/bæsk, bɑːsk/), also officially called Euskadi ([eus̺kadi]), is an autonomous community in northern Spain.
+It includes the Basque provinces of Araba, Bizkaia, and Gipuzkoa.
+It surrounds two enclaves called Treviño (Burgos) and Valle de Villaverde (Cantabria).

-The Basque Country or Basque Autonomous Community is enshrined as a 'nationality' within the Spanish State in its 1979 statute of autonomy, pursuant to the administrative acquis laid out in the 1978 Spanish Constitution.
-The statute provides the legal framework for the development of the Basque people on Spanish soil.
-Navarre, which had narrowly rejected a joint statute with Gipuzkoa, Álava and Biscay in 1932, became a full-fledged foral autonomous community in 1982.
+The Basque Country was granted the status of nationality, attributed by the Spanish Constitution of 1978.
+The autonomous community is based on the Statute of Autonomy of the Basque Country, a foundational legal document providing the framework for the development of the Basque people on Southern Basque Country.
+Parallelly, Navarre, which narrowly rejected a joint statute of autonomy in 1932, was granted a separate chartered statute in 1982.

 Currently there is no official capital in the autonomous community, but the city of Vitoria-Gasteiz, in the province of Álava, is the de facto capital as the location of the Basque Parliament, the headquarters of the Basque Government, and the residence of the President of the Basque Autonomous Community (the Palace of Ajuria Enea).
 The High Court of Justice of the Basque Country has its headquarters in the city of Bilbao.
-Whilst Vitoria-Gasteiz is the largest municipality in area, with 277 km2 (107 sq mi), Bilbao is the largest in population, with 353,187 people, located in the province of Biscay within a conurbation of 875,552 people.
+Whilst Vitoria-Gasteiz is the largest municipality in area, with 277 km2 (107 sq mi), Bilbao is the largest in population, with a population of 347,342, located in the province of Biscay within a conurbation of 875,552 people.

 The term Basque Country may also refer to the larger cultural region (Basque: Euskal Herria), the home of the Basque people, which includes the autonomous community.

 Geography

-The topography of the Basque Country is mainly mountainous.
-It is made up of the Basque Mountains and the Sierra de Cantabria in the south, with Larrasa (1453 meters) as the maximum altitude.
-The highest point in the Community is Mount Aitxuri, with an altitude of 1,551 meters, and located in Aizkorri Natural Park.

 The following provinces make up the autonomous community: